Working with catering providers

 If catering is bought by employees from a supermarket or local retail outlet, make sure they are aware that the organisation will only pay for catering that is in line with organisational policy.
 Having a list of recommended healthy options is helpful, and this list should be included in your organisation’s policy about healthy catering.
 The policy should also outline products that cannot be offered due to dietary requirements (e.g. allergies).

-For healthy catering ideas refer to the Healthy Choices: healthy eating policy and catering guide for workplaces, the factsheet Simple changes for healthier food and drinks or research ‘healthy workplace catering’ online.
+For healthy catering ideas refer to Section 4 of the Healthy Choices: healthy eating policy and catering guide for workplaces, or the factsheet Simple changes for healthier food and drinks.

 You can also contact your local council to check whether a healthy catering guide has been developed in your area.
 Healthy catering guides include menus from local caterers, with foods and drinks labelled as GREEN (best choices) or AMBER (choose carefully) according to the Healthy Choices guidelines.